JimMcL/Distfor/README.md

 ## Running

-You can run the scripts from a terminal (using Rscript) or from a GUI such as RStudio.
+You can run the scripts from a terminal (using Rscript) or from an integrated development environment (IDE) such as RStudio.
 When running from a terminal, script parameters are specified on the command line.
-When running from a GUI, parameters are specified by editing the script to set variable values.
+When running from an IDE, parameters are specified by editing the script to set variable values.
 The section to be edited is at the end of each script, and is marked with the comment `EDIT THIS SECTION`.
 There are 3 top-level scripts.

 ### `calc-distances.R`